vaughey/WithReplySample/README.md

-Working elaboration of the only close-to-working example of WkWebView's WKScriptMessageHandlerWithReply protocol instead of WKScriptMessageHandler.
+Working elaboration of the only close-to-working example of WkWebView's WKScriptMessageHandlerWithReply protocol that I've ever found.

-Enables two-way communication between native Swift and javascript in a WkWebView.
+WKScriptMessageHandlerWithReply - versus WKScriptMessageHandler - enables two-way communication between native Swift and javascript in a WkWebView.

 Credit to Jason at https://stackoverflow.com/users/135203/jason